wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    When working with cloud vendors, many enterprises prefer to generate their own <strong>customer-owned keys</strong> for the encryption of data at rest instead of having cloud vendors provide the keys.

-   Many enterprises specify encryption of all data on hard drives.
-On Windows, BitLocker is used.
+   Many enterprises need to use <strong>strong encryption</strong> on data.
+In transit, <strong>mTLS</strong> (mutual TLS) protocols use certificates to encrypt each side of transmissions.
+On Windows, BitLocker is used on whole hard drives.
 Linux, MCrypt, PGP, TruCrypt, and others are options.
+If a hard drive is removed from a machine, the data on it would require many years of brute-force attacks to crack.
+Faster computers (and <a target="_blank" href="https://wilsonmar.github.io/quantum/">Quantum computing</a>) will soon work so fast that very strong algorithms are needed.
+   That is also why frequent re-authentication is required.
+That's also why instead of having static passwords waiting to be hacked, enterprises are moving to <strong>dynamic passwords</strong> and user accounts which are generated for each session and then destroyed after a short time.
+The best password storage is no password at all.

-   Enterprises usually provide their users VPN (Virtual Private Network) to create an encryption-protected tunnel through the public internet.
+   Enterprises usually provide their users VPN (Virtual Private Network) to create an encryption-protected tunnel through the public internet to defeat man-in-the-middle attacks.
 Enterprise editions of the Windows 10 operating system enable "DirectConnect" which ensures the use of a VPN all the time.
 It also blocks apps from being installed.

-   Some enterprises want Long-Term Servicing Channel (LTSC) where new features are not updated, just security updates.
-This is partly to maintain <strong>consistency</strong> of training and support materials used.
+   Enterprises want vendors to provide Long-Term Servicing Channel (LTSC) versions which contain just security updates but no new features -- to maintain <strong>consistency</strong> of training and support materials used.

    The most sophisticated edition of Windows 10 -- Enterprise E5 -- adds Windows Defender ATP (Advanced Threat Protection) which runs virus scans and details the machine's security posture in sophisticated visualizations.
+It also provides a "sandbox" to run suspicious programs in isolation.

-   Enterprise "DevSecOps" tooling includes scanner programs to ensure security:
+   Enterprise "DevSecOps" tooling includes scanner programs to identify:

-   * Identify secrets hard-coded (using GitLeaks, etc.)
+   * secrets exposed in open-source coded (using GitLeaks, etc.)
+   * security vulnerabilities in <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform</a> Infrastructure as Code (using Policy as Code TFSec, Checkov, etc.)
-   * Identify OWASP vulnerabilities in custom code (using Veracode, Fortify, etc.)
+   * <a target="_blank" href="https://wilsonmar.github.io/owasp-testing/">OWASP vulnerabilities</a> in custom code (using Veracode, Fortify, etc.)
-   * Identify vulnerabilities iteratively within packages referenced (using XRay, Sonatype, etc.)
+   * open-source packages referenced but are known to have vulnerabilities in the <a target="_blank" href="https://www.cvedetails.com/">US NIST CVE database</a> (using XRay, Sonatype, etc.)
+   * malicious code within packages (identified by <a target="_blank" href="https://www.socket.dev/">socket.dev</a>)
    <br /><br />

-   Data to track the Security Posture of the whole Enterprise means obtaining "metadata" (data about data), stored in systems such as Service Now.
-This is so security managers can associate user activities to specific charge codes and approval events.
-This means that software vendors need to accommodate an additional overlay of manual procedures (from other vendors) into every workflow.
-For example, in GitHub, when someone creates a new repository since GitHub doesn't track charge codes, Enterprise Security may want the user to exit out temporarily to another system to specify that charge code or request permission associated with the request.
+   Higher security means more <strong>granularity</strong> in controlling what permissions specific users can access specific data based on each person's role and group/department membership.
+New technologies enable <strong>Dynamic Attribute-Based Access Control</strong> (DABAC) which enables the use of <strong>contextual attributes</strong> (such as time of day, location, etc.) to determine whether a user can access data.

+   Need for security has led enterprises to <strong>segment</strong> access in different ways.

 <a name="SOC"></a>